Rabios/raytaiko/README.md

 - If first color,Which is red,Hit up arrow
 - If second color,Which is blue,Hit down arrow

+## More added on the main game

+When circle passes the line:

 - If third color,Which is green,Hit left arrow
 - If fourth color,Which is purple,Hit right arrow